earthenware oil lamp

 • Location – Collections

 Sherds of this artifact were recovered from the Blacksmith Shop/Bakery (Structure 183), Pit 6, and Pit 16.
-The fragments were mended together to reveal a one of a kind find: a Roman oil lamp belonging to a type known as Firmalampen (or “factory”) lamp.
+The fragments were mended together to reveal a one of a kind find: a Roman oil lamp belonging to a type known as a Firmalampe (or “factory lamp”).
 It is the oldest artifact of European origin in the Jamestown collection.
-Romans made this style of lamp in a two-piece mold in the 1st or 2nd century C.E in workshops throughout Italy and Roman provinces in Europe and exported them to Roman Britain.
-The lamp is made of calcareous clay and covered on the exterior with a gray slip.
+Romans made this style of lamp in a two-piece mold starting in the 1st century C.E in workshops in Modena, Italy.
+Its popularity spread to the Northern provinces of the Roman empire where later versions were manufactured.
+The Jamestown lamp is one of these later examples.
+Closely similar to factory lamps made in the Roman pottery production center of Cologne (Germany), the Jamestown lighting vessel most probably originated from this Rhineland trade hub, too, and was exported westward along the Roman highway through Northern Gaul to Roman Britain.
+The lamp is made of a whitish clay and covered on the exterior with a dark grayish brown slip.
 It originally had a handle but that fragment has not yet been recovered.
-It may have been manufactured in Gaul, however this is yet to be confirmed through comparative trace-element analyses.

 The thick walls of the vessel indicate that the lamp arrived intact with a Jamestown settler.
-It is small and the lack of charring on the interior is a sign that it was never used, suggesting that its original use may have been as an apotropaic object placed in a Roman person’s grave to light the way to the afterlife.
+Its miniature size, and the lack of charring around the nozzle head and on the interior signifying that it was never used, suggest that the lamp’s original function may have been as an apotropaic object placed in a Roman person’s grave to light the way to the afterlife.
 Roman oil lamps were popular items in gentlemen’s cabinets of curiosity in the late 16th and early 17th centuries.
 It may have come to Jamestown with an antiquarian or as a family heirloom.

 Attributes

-Fabric: The fabric is a very light buff-colored calcium carbonate-rich chalky clay.
+Fabric: The fabric is a whitish, very pale brown and finely levigated clay.

-Glaze: Unglazed, but washed with a thin grayish-colored slip on the exterior.
+Glaze: Unglazed, but washed with a thin dark grayish brown-colored slip on the exterior.

 Decoration: Undecorated.